gve-sw/gve_devnet_meraki_guest_sponsor_info/README.md

 > For more information on how to generate an API key, please click here [here](https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API)

-> Note: Make sure this API key has write access to both the source and target organization.
-You can add your account as Full Organization Admin to both organizations by following the instructions [here](https://documentation.meraki.com/General_Administration/Managing_Dashboard_Access/Managing_Dashboard_Administrators_and_Permissions).
+> Note: Make sure this API key has write access to the organization.
+You can add your account as Full Organization Admin to the organization by following the instructions [here](https://documentation.meraki.com/General_Administration/Managing_Dashboard_Access/Managing_Dashboard_Administrators_and_Permissions).

 ## How to enable the Sponsored Guest flow
 The Sponsored Guest flow allows guests to wirelessly authenticate themselves and gain access to the network through a sponsor.
 The sponsor needs to verify the identity of the guest.
 In the following section, it will be explained how to enable this flow: